 - Preheat the oven to 400 degrees.

-- Meanwhile, heat 1 tablespoon of the butter and the remaining 2 tablespoons of the olive oil in a large (12-inch) sauté pan over medium heat.
+- Heat 1 tablespoon of the butter and 2 tablespoons of the olive oil in a large (12-inch) sauté pan over medium heat.
 Add the onions and cover for 10 minutes to let them steam.
 Remove the lid and continue to cook over medium-low heat, stirring occasionally, for about 45 minutes, until the onions are caramelized and golden brown.
-If the onions are cooking too fast, lower the heat.
 Add the vinegar and ½ teaspoon salt and cook for 2 more minutes, scraping the brown bits from the pan.
 Remove from the heat and set aside.

-- Place the cooked squash in the bowl of a food processor.
-Add the chipotle pepper, maple syrup, chicken broth, the remaining 2 tablespoons butter, and 1/2 teaspoon salt and process until smooth.
-If the puree seems very thick (this will depend on the size of your squash) add an additional 1/4 cup chicken stock.
+- Place the squash in the bowl of a food processor, along with the chipotle pepper, maple syrup, remaining 1 tablespoon butter, and 1/2 teaspoon salt and process until smooth.
+If the puree seems very thick, add 1 tablespoon water at a time, pulsing in between, until smooth and creamy.